-For an overview CDL and its justification by reference to fair use, see D Hansen and K Courtney, 'A White Paper on controlled digital lending of library books' (Harvard Library Office for Scholarly Communication 2018) http://nrs.harvard.edu/urn-3:HUL.InstRepos:42664235.
+For an overview CDL and its justification by reference to fair use, see D Hansen and K Courtney, 'A White Paper on controlled digital lending of library books' (Harvard Library Office for Scholarly Communication 2018).
 The authors trace the idea for CDL back to the 'pioneering article' by Michelle Wu: M Wu, 'Building a collaborative digital collection: a necessary evolution in libraries' (2011) 103 Law Library Journal 527.

-One of the best-known practitioners of CDL is the Internet Archive (IA).
+45 One of the best-known practitioners of CDL is the Internet Archive (IA).
 The IA runs a large-scale digital preservation programme for books, historical documents and internet pages.
 It also runs an Open Library, in which members of the public may electronically borrow books that have been scanned by the IA.
-The IA's practices have long been criticised, but these objections intensified in 2020 following roll-out of a National Emergency Library https://archive.org/details/nationalemergencylibrary: see eg A Albanese, 'Authors Guild, AAP Outraged by IA's "National Emergency Library" Publishers Weekly (North Hollywood, 30 March 2020) https://www.publishersweekly.com/pw/by-topic/digital/copyright/article/82861 authors-guild-aap-outraged-by-ia-s-national-emergency-library.html>.
+The IA's practices have long been criticised, but these objections intensified in 2020 following roll-out of a National Emergency Library: see eg A Albanese, 'Authors Guild, AAP Outraged by IA's "National Emergency Library" Publishers Weekly (North Hollywood, 30 March 2020).
 The key change in the National Emergency Library, compared with the Open Library, was that titles could be borrowed by multiple users simultaneously.
 On 1 June 2020, a complaint was filed by four major publishers against the IA in relation to its Open Library and National Emergency Library: Hachette Book Group, Inc v Internet Archive (Case 1:20-cv-04160, SDNY, 1 June 2020).
 In this complaint, the plaintiffs described IA's activities as 'willful mass copyright infringement' (paragraph 2) and alleged that IA 'defends its willful mass infringement by asserting an invented theory called "Controlled Digital Lending" ("CDL")-the rules of which have been concocted from whole cloth and continue to get worse' (paragraph 8).
 The National Emergency Library closed on 16 June 2020.
 The Open Library remains in operation.
-For an overview, see A Romano, 'A lawsuit is threatening the Internet Archive - but it's not as dire as you may have heard' (Vox, 23 June 2020) <www.vox.com/2020/6/23/21293875/internet-archive-website-lawsuit-open-library-wayback-machine- controversy-copyright>.
+For an overview, see A Romano, 'A lawsuit is threatening the Internet Archive - but it's not as dire as you may have heard' (Vox, 23 June 2020).

-Hansen and Courtney (n 44) 2, quoting from the Position Statement on Controlled Digital Lending by Libraries https://controlleddigitallending.org/statement.
+46 Hansen and Courtney (n 44) 2, quoting from the Position Statement on Controlled Digital Lending by Libraries.

-Ibid 3, also quoting from the Position Statement.
+47 Ibid 3, also quoting from the Position Statement.

-There are a number of issues with CDL.
-Perhaps the key issue is logistical rather than legal, namely the resources involved in scanning entire books and ensuring that the resulting files have the necessary digital rights management interventions applied.
-There are also questions about how CDL would apply to reference collections, bearing in mind that some university libraries do not maintain a circulating collection.
-He are limits in section 32 that are not found in the open-ended fair use exception of US law.
-The language of 'illustration for instruction' might seem inherently more confined than the illustrative purposes of 'teaching', 'scholarship' and 'research' in the US copyright statute.
-He available commercially in digital form.
+circulating collection.48 If a book may not be borrowed physically can it nevertheless be loaned digitally?
+In terms of the fair dealing analysis, there are limits in section 32 that are not found in the open-ended fair use exception of US law.
+The language of 'illustration for instruction' might seem inherently more confined than the illustrative purposes of 'teaching', 'scholarship' and 'research' in the US copyright statute.49 One can also imagine fierce disagreement over the use of CDL for titles that are available commercially in digital form.
 One complaint seen repeatedly from universities is that prices for e-books are often many multiples of the hard copy version, even for single-user licences.
-But publishers would no doubt argue that there are good reasons for the price differential, and that CDL would involve such an obvious case of market substitution that no fair dealing analysis is tenable.
-So
+But publishers would no doubt argue that there are good reasons for the price differential, and that CDL would involve such an obvious case of market substitution that no fair dealing analysis is tenable.50